Duties of a Home Care Aide

 In contrast to the traditional home care agency model, CDPAP has a single designation of “personal assistant.”
 Personal assistants are legally permitted to perform skilled and semi-skilled duties when the patient (or designated representative) assumes responsibility for training and supervision.
 Like family members, CDPAP assistants are exempt from regulations to which agency aides must adhere.

-If you are considering becoming an aide for a loved one through CDPAP or if you need help yourself, you may be curious about which tasks a home care aide is expected to perform.
+If you are considering becoming an aide for a loved one through CDPAP or if you need help yourself, you may be curious about which tasks a home health aide is expected to perform.

-What does a home care aide do?
+What does a home health aide do?

-Traditional home care aides assist with the “activities of daily living,” which are defined as mobility, hygiene, and nutrition.
+Traditional home health aides assist with the “activities of daily living,” which are defined as mobility, hygiene, and nutrition.
 The exact tasks vary and will depend on the patient’s particular needs and preferences.
 CDPAP aides especially focus on individualized care, paying close attention to the patient’s requests.
 For example, a visually impaired person may ask an aide to arrange items a certain way on the table when dining, while someone with mobility issues may just need the meal to be prepared.

-- Cooking is one of the most common things a home care aide is requested to do.
+- Cooking is one of the most common things a home health aide is requested to do.
 Even relatively ambulatory patients may not be able to stand long enough to safely prepare a healthy balanced meal.
 Depending on preference, the patient may guide a home care aide through a recipe step by step.

 - A patient may need assistance eating, which ranges from cutting the food up into manageable pieces to bringing an eating utensil up to the person’s mouth.